hebeallrusty/PortaNas/readme.md

 4. [This page](https://www.raspberrypi.org/documentation/configuration/raspi-config.md) details how to use the `raspi-config` tool and where to adjust the next options.

-5. Change the password for user `Pi` and use a good password that isn't easily guessed but is memorable.
+5. Change the password for user `pi` and use a good password that isn't easily guessed but is memorable.
 If it helps, write it down somewhere safe - in an address book, a mobile phone contact etc. *It isn't good practice, but we are human after all!*  **This will be the administration account so please don't lose these details**.
 This option is found in the main menu under **Change user password**.

 6. Change the hostname to ``portanas``.
 This can be anything within the parameters of the hostname spec (noted within the `raspi-config` tool).
 This document however will make reference to this hostname - just substitute your own for it).
 This option is found under **Advanced Options > Hostname**.